What Is the Alkaline Diet?

 • Red and white wine

-What You Cannot Eat
+What You Can't Eat on the Alkaline Diet

 The alkaline diet promotes an increased intake of fruits and vegetables while discouraging heavily processed foods that are high in sodium and saturated fat, and even some healthy foods.